 - More effective ways to reduce nausea, sleeplessness, and excess weight loss that may be caused by radiation treatments.

-View our Open Studies page for a listing of current trials that we are involved with.
+Please view the Open Studies page for a listing of current trials that we are involved with.
 If you have any questions and/or would like to find out if you are eligible to participate, please call (585) 275-7848.

-For additional information, please visit ClinicalTrials.gov
+For additional information, go to ClinicalTrials.gov

 - Therese Smudzin, BS, CCRC Senior Health Project Coordinator